 You understand what I mean about punishments not being random?
 They are specific; explicitly designed to counterbalance the sins performed in earthly life.
 Even on the Mountain of Purgatory, where errant souls seek redemption of their spirits through penance, reparations are fitting.
 The penitent Proud carry enormous boulders on their backs to flatten their pride.
 The penitent Envious find their eyelids stitched closed with iron wire as, blind to the merits of their fellow men, they took earthly pleasure in witnessing their downfall and misfortunes.

-For those not familiar with Inferno, it’s easy enough to wave it off as a literary work about Hell.
-Sure, the title screams fire/furnace/brazier, but the contemporary audience doesn’t realise that, more precisely, it’s about the punishment of sin.
-Written as a stark warning, with the intention of diverting mankind from the torture of eternal death in the inferno - and all the suffering and misery that goes with it - Dante needed mortal man to understand that the Underworld, this first realm of the afterlife, must be circumvented at all costs.
+For those not familiar with Inferno, it’s easy enough to waive it off as a literary work about Hell.
+Sure, the title screams fire/ furnace/ brazier, but the contemporary audience may not realise that more precisely, it’s about the punishment of sin.
+Written as a stark warning, with the intention of diverting mankind from the torture of eternal death in the inferno (and all the suffering and misery that goes with it), Dante needed mortal man to understand that the Underworld, this first realm of the afterlife, must be circumnavigated at all costs.
 And it could be, quite simply by renouncing sin during earthly life.
-He demonstrates, most compellingly - and vividly - the dire and torturous punishments awaiting mortal man for succumbing to temptation, for his earthly failures; vile castigation in the barbaric, cruel, apocalyptic Inferno, that place from whence no man returns.
+He demonstrates most compellingly - and vividly - the dire and torturous punishments awaiting mortal man should he fail to follow the path of light and truth, should he succumb to temptation; vile castigation in the barbaric, cruel, apocalyptic Inferno, that place from whence no man returns.
 Seriously.
 Avoid, avoid, avoid!

-Dante’s message in Purgatory and Paradise is loud and clear and, in fact, much more prevalent and crucial than Inferno’s: Redeem yourself.
+Dante’s message in Purgatory and Paradise is loud and clear and, in fact, much more prevalent and crucial than Inferno’s: redeem yourself.
 Spiritually cleanse your soul through penance.
 Prime yourself for ascension.
 Restore your faith in God.
 Only then can you rise to enjoy eternal life, love and bliss in the celestial heavens.
-But the starting point for this glorious moment is to bypass the Inferno and punishments therein.
+The starting point for this glorious moment is to reject sin, to avoid Minos and his tail, to bypass the inferno and vile punishments therein.
 Mortal man, therefore, must renounce sin during his earthly life.
 Only then can he begin the journey to Paradise.

 Minos : Gustave Doré